Borales/actions-yarn/README.md

 This Action for [yarn](https://yarnpkg.com) enables arbitrary actions with the `yarn` command-line client, including testing packages and publishing to a registry.

-> **Please keep in mind** that this Action was originally written for GitHub Actions beta (when Docker was the only way of doing things).
-Consider using [actions/setup-node](https://github.com/actions/setup-node) to work with Yarn.
-This repository will be mostly supporting the existing flows.

 ## Usage

 An example workflow how to install packages via Yarn (using repository syntax):